Curse of the Golden Flower: Historical perspective

 Buildings created for the film at Three Natural Bridges.

 The screenplay is based on Thunderstorm, a renowned Chinese play written by Cao Yu in the 1930s.

 The two protagonists are known in the Chinese version as "King" and "Queen", which in the English version has been upgraded to "Emperor" and "Empress".
 The distinction is not trivial, as the lower title "king" only lays claim to a defined region whereas the supreme "emperor" claims overlordship over the entire world.
 The choice of title therefore implies that despite the splendour of its court the polity depicted in the film does not actually rule all of China.

 The English language version states that this movie is set in the "Tang dynasty" in the year 928.
-The Chinese version doesn't specify a time period.
+The Chinese version does not specify a time period.
 The film's published screenplay indicates it is set during Later Shu of the Five Dynasties and Ten Kingdoms period.
 Neither the Tang dynasty (618–907) nor Later Shu (934–965) existed in the year 928, although another state named Tang — known as Later Tang in history — did, as well as other Chinese states Wu, Chu, Min, Southern Han, Jingnan and Wuyue, in addition to the Khitan-ruled Liao dynasty (known as just Khitan in 928).
 However, Later Tang rulers were known as "Emperor" (皇帝) and never "King" (大王), and of all the states mentioned above, only Chu, Wuyue, Min and Jingnan rulers could be called "King" by their subjects in 928.

 Suzhou is evidently under the jurisdiction of the state featured in the film, as the King is able to appoint Dr. Jiang its governor.
 This points to the story being based in Wuyue, whose ruler Qian Liu was addressed as a "king" by the Later Liang dynasty from 923 C.E.
 Qian Liu thereafter began to take on styles that were similar to, but slightly lower status to, the Later Liang emperor, including referring to his residence as a palace, referring to his place of administration as a court, and referring to his orders as edicts.
 Suzhou was one of the 13 provinces of his kingdom.
 However, the story in the film is far different from the account of Qian Liu.